Daydreams & Tea

 Timeless Gifts for Those You Love

-Let us assist you in finding the perfect gift for a new couple, wedding attendant, father, mother, friend, grandparent or grandchild.
+Let us assist you in finding the perfect gift for a new baby, a bride and groom, wedding attendant, father, mother, friend, grandparent or grandchild.
 Our fresh from Australia, Europe, and New York inventories include the latest introductions from

 Guests of all ages will delight in our Alice in Wonderland & Wizard of OZ selections and other classic gifts from England and beyond - destine to be enjoyed now and treasured for years to come.